Visas - General Information

 These documents must also be subsequently translated from English to Portuguese, in Brazil, by a Brazilian sworn translator ("tradutor juramentado").
 More information at Sworn Translations.

 19. Note on documents issued in Swedish or other languages: For visa applications, the city of birth on the extract from population / birth certificate and on the extract from the criminal records must have the exact same spelling and language as that of the passport.
-Documents that show different spellings / languages or city of birth "abroad" are not accepted.
+Documents that show different spellings / languages or city of birth "abroad", without specification of city, are not accepted.

 The CPF for foreign citizens is requested at the Embassy, only in person (by appointment).
 Instructions on how to proceed are available on our website at